 - Additionally, dental implants are the only treatment that can stop bone loss.
 When the roots of the natural teeth are lost, the bone in that area also begins to atrophy.
 This can lead to further tooth loss as well as changing the facial structure as the jaw shrinks.
 A bone grafting procedure can reverse some of this damage but cannot be completed once the implant has been placed.
 For this reason, dental implants are better for your dental health overall.

-To learn more about our dental services or to schedule your consultation, call us at (970) 947-1717 or visit our dental office located at 40 Market St Unit A, Glenwood Springs, CO 81601.
+To learn more about our dental services or to schedule your consultation, call us at (970) 947-1717 or visit our dental office located at 120 Midland Avenue, Unit 230, Glenwood Springs, CO 81601.